kenheaslip/EducationEngineer/education-engineer/tutorial.md

 ```

 >**Note**: If you have just setup kubectl and have not connected to any clusters, the "unable to connect to the server" error will be displayed.
 Don't worry, this is ok!
 We are only validating that kubectl is installed correctly.
 The kind installation will update our kube config file for us automatically.

 3. Next we need to prepare the go environment by downloading the dependencies needed to create your cluster.
-To do this, run the command below
+To do this, run the command below.
 ```
 go install sigs.k8s.io/kind@v0.27.0
 ```